 Meningitis - cryptococcalCryptococcal meningitis

-Cryptococcal meningitis is a fungal infection of the tissues covering the brain and spinal cord (meninges).
+Cryptococcal meningitis (CM) is a fungal infection of the tissues covering the brain and spinal cord.
+These tissues are called meninges.

-Cryptococcal meningitis is caused by the fungus Cryptococcus neoformans.
+In most cases, CM is caused by the fungus Cryptococcus neoformans.
 This fungus is found in soil around the world.
 Cryptococcus gattii can also cause meningitis.

-Cryptococcal meningitis most often affects people with a weakened immune system.
-Risk factors include:
+CM most often affects people with a weakened immune system, including people with:

 - Nausea and vomiting